A Quiet Confidence

 During that semester, I didn’t always agree with some of the things we talked about in class or with certain things I read in some of the books we used on addiction.
 Much of what we discussed from these books had to do with stereotypical alcoholics and addicts, and I felt the class needed to hear more about people like me who didn’t drink every day but still had a problem.

 I was also proud of the knowledge I had obtained from working with people with addictions and it frustrated me when I felt some of my views weren’t being taken seriously.
-This wasn’t actually the case, as I knew some of the students liked and trusted what I had to say, but it’s how I allowed myself to feel at times.
-Fortunately, though, as the semester progressed I would realize what was actually making me feel the way I did.
+This wasn’t the case, as I knew some of the students liked and trusted what I had to say, but it’s how I allowed myself to feel sometimes.
+Fortunately, though, as the semester progressed I realized what made me feel the way I did.

 I had begun having doubts earlier that year about some of my personal views on counseling and addiction and I let it affect my self-confidence.
 I also felt like my identity was slipping away and I no longer felt as good about myself as I once did.
 The good news, though, was that I fought these insecurities and I was determined to emerge with what I would later call a quiet confidence.
 One where I didn’t feel the need to have all the answers and could simply sit back and let others share their views.

-A quiet confidence where I no longer feel the need to have all the answers, and I’m able to sit back and listen to what others have to say in life.
+A quiet confidence where I no longer feel the need to have all the answers, and can sit back and listen to what others have to say in life.

 1 thought on “A Quiet Confidence”